-In the wake of our recent flooding in East Tennessee, I’ve been hearing the same question that always surfaces after a severe weather event.
+In the wake of our recent heat wave and drought conditions in East Tennessee, I’ve been hearing the same question that always surfaces after a severe weather event…. the same questions that came up after out flooding in February 2019.
 What does this do to the trout?
 It depends.
 It depends on the fishery and it depends on the fish.

 First, let me clarify that what I’m going to talk about here is severe conditions.
 For instance, a few hot days and a little bit of low water does not constitute drought.
 Those conditions have to persist over a longer period of time.
 Similarly, a few days of high water doesn’t equal severe flooding.
 What we’ve had this February (2019) is severe flooding.

 In general, when you get severe conditions as described above, you’re going to lose some fish.
 A major drought is harmful to all trout but tends to impact the bigger fish.
 Low, hot water depletes oxygen and bigger fish require more oxygen.
 A major flooding event will have the greatest impact on younger, smaller trout because they don’t know where to go.
 Stocked trout are also very vulnerable to high water events for the same reason young wild trout are.
 They just don’t know what to do.